zkemail/email-wallet/README.md

 ## ☞ How it works

-Emails you send are (usually) signed using a private key controlled by your email provider.
-This signature, also known as DKIM is included in the headers section of the email.
+Emails you send are (usually) signed using a private key controlled by your email domain server according to a DKIM protocol.
+This signature is included in the headers section of the email.

 DKIM signature is used to verify the email was sent by you and lets you securely control your wallet.
 Instead of verifying the signature directly on-chain, a zk proof of signature is created (by a permissionless entity called Relayer) and verified on-chain.